Water leaks

 Side windows

-In the case of fixed window doors (installed using rubber or direct glazing) the same problems can occur as for the windshield.
-Therefore, the same corrective actions should be used.
+Fixed door windows (installed using rubber or direct glazing) can suffer from the same problems as the windshield, so the same corrective actions should be used.

 Windows doors